knative/docs/docs/eventing/samples/sequence/sequence-reply-to-event-display/README.md

 ### Create the first Sequence

 Here, if you are using different type of Channel, you need to change the spec.channelTemplate to point to your desired Channel.
+Also, change the spec.reply.name to point to your `Broker`

 ```yaml
 apiVersion: messaging.knative.dev/v1alpha1